ric2b/Vivaldi-browser/chromium/docs/website/site/chromium-os/developer-library/guides/development/developer-guide/index.md

 ### Making changes to the Chromium web browser on ChromiumOS

-If you want to make modifications to the Chromium web browser and quickly deploy your changes to an already-built ChromiumOS image, see [Making changes to the Chromium web browser on ChromiumOS].
+If you want to make modifications to the Chromium web browser and quickly deploy your changes to an already-built ChromiumOS image, see the [Simple Chrome Workflow].
 Or if you have a pending Chromium change that you'd like tested remotely on CrOS's CQ before submitting it, see the [chromeos-uprev-tester] trybot.

-There are other, historical/obsolete ways to build Chromium for ChromiumOS but they are unsupported and will break in confusing ways.

 ## Local Debugging